 Top Scientific and Philosophical Quotes by CV Raman

 Do you know?
 In 1932, CV Raman also discovered the Quantum Photo Spin, which further confirmed the quantum nature of light

 “Change in the wavelength of light that occurs when a light beam is deflected by molecules.
 When a beam of light traverses a dust-free, transparent sample of a chemical compound, a small fraction of the light emerges in directions other than that of the incident (incoming) beam.”

-During his lifetime, he published about 21 studies in the domestic journals and 146 publications in foreign journals.
+During his lifetime, he published about 21 studies in domestic journals and 146 publications in foreign journals.
 For his remarkable work in Physics which is known as the “Raman Effect,” CV Raman was awarded many prizes which include the prestigious Nobel Prize.
-His work on the phenomenon of the scattering of light was instrumental in the modern Raman Spectroscopy.
+His work on the phenomenon of the scattering of light was instrumental in modern Raman Spectroscopy.
 In the year 1924, he was elected to the fellowship of the Royal Society of London and in 1929, he was conferred with the knighthood title of ‘Sir’.
 Besides being honoured with Lenin Peace Prize in 1958, CV Raman was awarded the highest civilian honour ‘Bharat Ratna’ in 1954 by the Government of India.